unik-name/help-unikname/docs/3-unikname-connect/howto-integrate-unikname-connect.md

 <Uniknameconnect/> can be used as the only way to authenticate.

-In this example, **platform101.net** demo website has been coded and setup to sign-in with <unikname/> only.
+In this example, **platform101.net** demo website has been coded and setup to sign-in with <brand name="unikname"/> only.

 You receive a notification on your smartphone to get connected with your PIN code, for the sign-up but also for every later sign-in.